 My notes were in front of me and I was supposed to be planning my HIIT class, High Intensity Interval Training, that I’d be substitute teaching later that day.
 I looked over several of my past regular classes and recognized less than half of the exercises by name.
 “What the fuck is wrong with me?”
 It was so weird and I couldn’t shake it!

-I was about to leave early and just wing it when Sofia called.
-She wanted picked up from school.
-I had already told her a thousand times that she needed to walk that day, but something told me to just pick her up.
+I was about to leave early and just wing it when my oldest called wanting picked up from school.
+I had already told them a thousand times that they needed to walk that day, but something told me to just pick them up.
 The short drive home was peaceful and there was something in the air, something that said, “enjoy this.”
-I dropped her off at the house with a, “love you,” and a smile.
-I was about to head off to teach the HIIT class that, despite over an hour of effort, wasn’t planned well, but Sofia stopped me.
-She took a second and did what she almost never did at that thirteen year-old, early eighth grade time of her life.
-She looked me in the eyes and thanked me for picking her up.
+I dropped them off at the house with a, “love you,” and a smile.
+I was about to head off to teach the HIIT class that, despite over an hour of effort, wasn’t planned well, but they stopped me.
+They took a second and did what they almost never did at that thirteen year-old, early eighth grade time of their life.
+They looked me in the eyes and thanked me for picking them up.

 Ironically my class was being held at Calumet City Schools’ district office.
 I not only attended CCS as a student, but did some early student-teaching there while I was in college, and taught middle school in the district several years too.
 But this time, I was substitute teaching an exercise class for the strangers who had chosen to attend their free Healthy Habits Corporate Fitness class.